DIPSAS/DIPS-RetinaIntegration-IG/docs/OperationDefinition-append-retina-ai-result.md

       "use" : "in",
       "min" : 1,
       "max" : "1",
       "documentation" : "Sectra study identifier for the retinal images that were analyzed.
-System: http://sectra.no/identifiers (TODO: Is there a more global standard to use for Sectra studyID system?)", "type" : "Identifier"
+System: http://dips.no/fhir/RetinaIntegration/sectra-image-study-id", "type" : "Identifier"
-    },
-    {
-      "name" : "rightEye",
-      "use" : "in",
-      "min" : 0,
-      "max" : "1",
-      "documentation" : "Right eye observation with DR, DME and image quality components.
-MUST conform to RetinaEyeObservation profile (http://dips.no/fhir/RetinaIntegration/StructureDefinition/retina-eye-observation).
-BodySite and AI device will be added.", "type" : "Observation"
-    },
-    {
-      "name" : "leftEye",
-      "use" : "in",
-      "min" : 0,
-      "max" : "1",
-      "documentation" : "Left eye observation with DR, DME and image quality components.
-MUST conform to RetinaEyeObservation profile (http://dips.no/fhir/RetinaIntegration/StructureDefinition/retina-eye-observation).
-BodySite and AI device will be added.", "type" : "Observation"
     },
     {
       "name" : "conclusion",